pfdubois/BridgeBidding/source/NoTrump.rst

 One thing to know right now is that you cannot transfer on the three-level, as in 1N (2♠) 3♦ -- not a transfer to hearts.
 This is a common beginner error.

-Doubles of artificial bids such as Stayman and transfer bids are always asking for that suit to be led.
+Doubles of artificial bids such as Stayman and transfer bids are almost always asking for that suit to be led.
 This is called a :term:`lead-directing` bid.

 If opener's RHO doubles or overcalls Stayman or a transfer bid, responder will take the lead in punishing them since only responder knows how many